Abdelwahabm/Magneto_Automation_Testing_Project/README.md

 # Magneto_Automation_Testing_Project

-This project is an automated test suite for an e-commerce web application, built using Selenium WebDriver, TestNG, and the Page Object Model (POM) design pattern.
-The framework is designed for scalability, maintainability, and continuous integration.
+This project is an automated test suite for an e-commerce web application, built using **Selenium WebDriver**, **TestNG**, and the **Page Object Model (POM)** design pattern.
+It is structured for scalability, maintainability, and easy integration with CI/CD tools.

-🔧 Key Features
+## 🔧 Key Features

-Automated UI testing for key user flows such as:
+- Automated UI Testing for core user journeys:

-User login and signup
+  - User login and signup

-Product browsing and selection
+  - Product browsing and selection

-Cart operations
+  - Cart operations

-Checkout and order confirmation
+  - Checkout and order confirmation

-Test Framework:

-Selenium WebDriver
+## 🧪 Test Framework Components

+- **Selenium WebDriver** for browser automation
-TestNG for test execution and assertions
+- **TestNG** for test execution and assertions

-POM structure for clean and modular test code
+- **Page Object Model (POM)** structure for modular and reusable code

-Maven for build and dependency management
+- **Maven** for build and dependency management

-Reporting:
+## 📊 Reporting

-Generates detailed test execution reports using ExtentReports
+- Generates detailed test execution reports using **ExtentReports**

-CI Integration:
+## ⚙️ Continuous Integration

-Integrated with Jenkins for automated test execution and scheduling
+- Integrated with **Jenkins** for automated test runs and scheduling

-Supports cross-browser testing
+- Supports **cross-browser testing**

+## 📬 Contact
+- Email: mohwhab90@gmail.com
+- LinkedIn: linkedin.com/in/mohamed-abdelwahab-5540b0183